 The objective of this study is to compare newly developed facial, iris, and fingerprint biometric systems to the most commonly used, commercially available systems.
 Specifically, the study will evaluate how effectively these systems can detect tactics designed to deceive the systems.
 Advanced biometric technologies that detect these deceptions can help protect personal information and enhance our national security.

-The study will take place weekdays November 4-15, 2019.
+The study will take place Monday – Friday during normal business hours August 2nd through August 10th 2021.
 Participation is by appointment only.

 We need help from people like you to accomplish our goals.
-To complete the SecureUS 3.0 Study we need more than 600 volunteer participants to help us test the latest biometric sensor technologies so that we can compare them to the most commonly used, commercially available systems.
+To complete the SecureUS 4.0 Study we need approximately 300 volunteer participants to help us test the latest biometric sensor technologies so that we can compare them to the most commonly used, commercially available systems.
 Resources from around the world are supporting this effort to advance biometric technologies that can help enhance personal and national security.

 You may be eligible to participate if you are:

 You may not be eligible to participate if you: